 Judicial Scriveners Judicial scriveners are legal experts whose purpose is to help protect the rights and interests of citizens, and who register real estate and commercial registration on behalf of the client, as well as prepare documents for the court.
 Since 2003, judicial scriveners, certified by the Minister of Justice after completing the designated training, may engage in civil procedures on behalf of clients at summary courts.
-Furthermore, since 2006, they may undertake proceedings as representatives in identifying registered land parcel boundary demarcations within a certain range The Civil Affairs Bureau of the Ministry of Justice is responsible for the judicial scriveners system.
+Furthermore, since 2006, they may undertake proceedings as representatives in identifying registered land parcel boundary demarcations within a certain range.
+The Civil Affairs Bureau of the Ministry of Justice is responsible for the judicial scriveners system.
 Land and House Investigators Land and house investigators contribute to the clarification of rights of the people related to real estate, and take charge of necessary investigations, surveys, and application procedures of lands and buildings for registering real estate on behalf of a client.
 Since 2006, land and house investigators approved by the Minister of Justice after completing a certain training to act as agents in proceedings to identify registered land parcel sections may undertake proceedings for solving civil disputes originating from unclear registration of land parcel sections, and dispute resolution business operators engaged in proceedings must be designated by the Minister of Justice, with operations carried out jointly with attorneys-at-law.
 The Civil Affairs Bureau of the Ministry of Justice is responsible for the land and house investigators system.
 Implementation of the Comprehensive Legal Support by the Japan Legal Support Center What is the Comprehensive Legal Support Plan?

 The Comprehensive Legal Support Act was approved at the 2004 ordinary Diet session.
-The Act is based on the Comprehensive Legal Support Plan designed to provide all citizens in Japan with necessary information and services for legal solutions to both civil and criminal disputes so that the justice system may be more accessible to citizens.
-The Japan Legal Support Center (Houterasu) The Japan Legal Support Center (Houterasu) is a corporation established within the framework of an independent administrative agency and forms the core of the Comprehensive Legal Support Plan, with the Ministry of Justice as its competent ministry Houterasu was established in April 2006 with the purpose of promptly and properly implementing operations related to comprehensive legal support, and commenced its operations in October of the same year.
+The Act is based on the Comprehensive Legal Support Plan designed to establish a comprehensive support framework in which people throughout the country can get the information and services they need to have recourse to the law in resolving disputes regardless of whether it relates to a civil or criminal matter so that the justice system becomes more accessible to citizens.
+The Japan Legal Support Center (Houterasu) The Japan Legal Support Center (Houterasu) is a corporation established within the framework of an independent administrative agency and forms the core of the Comprehensive Legal Support Plan, with the Ministry of Justice as its competent ministry.
+Houterasu was established in April 2006 with the purpose of promptly and properly implementing operations related to comprehensive legal support, and commenced its operations in October of the same year.
 The popular name Houterasu, a play on words meaning either "shining a light on law" or "law terrace", reflects the desire to "shed light on the path to solving legal troubles for the confused" and "to be a kind of sunny terrace where people can relax."
-Outline of the Operations of Houterasu The principal work of Houterasu consists of the following five services as prescribed in Article 30, Paragraph 1 of the Comprehensive Legal Support Act: - 1 Information Services - Civil Legal Aid - 3 Legal Aid for Criminal Defense - 4 Measures for Areas with Limited Legal Services - 5 Support for Victims of Crime Building cooperating with relevant organizations required for these five services is also part of the work at Houterasu.
-Moreover, Houterasu may also provide services entrusted by national and local governments or non-profit organizations, provided this does not hinder these core services (Article 30, Paragraph 2).
+Outline of the Operations of Houterasu The principal work of Houterasu consists of the following five services as prescribed in Article 30, Paragraph 1 of the Comprehensive Legal Support Act: - 1 Information Services - Civil Legal Aid - 3 Legal Aid for Criminal Defense - 4 Measures for Areas with Limited Legal Services - Support to Crime Victims Building cooperating with relevant organizations required for these five services is also part of the work at Houterasu.
+Moreover, Houterasu may also provide services entrusted by national and local government, non-profit organizations and others, provided this does not hinder these core services (Article 30, Paragraph 2).